cmu-mfi/rtc/doc/Vibrotactile/Installation.md

    - Prerequisites for the vibrotactile system: one robot arm, 2-4 contact microphones, one force torque sensor, one side camera, and one gripper.

-   - You will need to add a couple of lines to your `~/.bashrc` file with the proper ip addresses:
+   - You will need to add a couple of lines to your `~/.bashrc` file with the proper ip addresses and a path to your rtc repository folder, or just wherever you want to install the Vibrotactile system:

      ```shell
        export ROS_IP=<your computer ip>
        export ROS_MASTER_URI=http://<rosmaster computer ip>:11311
+       export RTC_REPOS_FOLDER=<path/to/vibro_tactile_toolbox/installation/folder>
      ```

    - Make sure the motoman ros1 docker is working with a robot namespace.